adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #dev A notification engine that relies on two models: objectives (ex. make the user come back to the site within 2 days) and a user acceptance model (ex. don't send 3 "XXX followed you" notifications in a row)
+- <span class="hashtag">#dev</span> A notification engine that relies on two models: objectives (ex. make the user come back to the site within 2 days) and a user acceptance model (ex. don't send 3 "XXX followed you" notifications in a row)
   <span id="862920722" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"